 Frequently Asked Questions about the Shared Knowledge Conference

-A. Nope!
-Because we want to encourage attendance, participation, and connection as much as possible, the conference is completely free to participate in and attend.
+A: Nope!
+The conference is completely free to participate in and attend.

 - Greater exposure for their research

 - The opportunity to win scholarships in the LoboBites competition

 - Networking opportunities with fellow scholars and researchers, UNM officials, and professionals from Albuquerque and beyond